 How does it work?

-- Complete the Tariff Remission Request Form and attach the purchase order and purchase invoice.
+- Complete the Tariff Remission Request Form.

 – Request must be completed by the internationally recognized national sport organization or multi-sport organization (e.g., Athletics Canada, Alpine Canada, Canada Games Council).